 As the level of care of the public trees increases in Sisters, the private tree care will likely in turn, rise.
 This is because the city will be modeling good tree care and the private property owners will be educated through this.
-Also inevitably, with the implementation of this plan, the Urban Forestry Board will have a greater influence on the community, and the citizenry will be more educated as to the benefits of a healthy urban forest.
+Also inevitably, with the implementation of this plan, the Urban Forestry Board will have a greater influence on the community, and people will be more educated as to the benefits of a healthy urban forest.

-The only recommendation this report makes as to the care of private trees is that anyone hired to work on trees, private or public, within the city limits-be a certified arborist or tree worker.
+The only recommendation this plan makes as to the care of private trees is that anyone hired to work on trees, private or public, within the city limits-be a certified arborist or tree worker.
 If a private company is hired to perform tree work, the arborist working for the company must maintain a minimum set of credentials.
-A large majority of survey respondents indicated they wanted this, as it will raise the level of care in the entire urban forest.